Adult Learning Opportunities

 Adults at our church have many opportunities to learn and to share common interests.
 Some are serious, and some are just plain fun.
 And classes aren’t the only way to learn.
 Committee work and Social Activities often offer opportunities to hone your skills or learn new ones, so be sure to visit those pages as well.

-What do we believe in?
+Description: What do we believe in?
 Are we the kind of people you want to hang out with?
 This is a good time to get to know Unitarian Universalists and ask questions.
-Meet others who are searching for community and purpose.
+Meet people who are searching for community and purpose.

 For those who want to learn more about our faith, Unitarian Universalism 101 classes are scheduled 2-3 times a year, and are scheduled for two consecutive Sundays.
 These classes give you an in-depth understanding of our faith and qualify you for membership, if you choose to take that step.
 See our Membership page or write firstname.lastname@example.org for more information.